Scripter17/url-cleaner/README.md

 ```

 In practice, when using [URL Cleaner Site and its userscript](https://github.com/Scripter17/url-cleaner-site), performance is significantly (but not severely) worse.
 Often the first few cleanings will take a few hundred milliseconds each because the page is still loading.
-Subsequent cleanings should generally be in the 10ms-50ms range.
+However, because of the overhead of using HTTP (even if it's just to localhost) subsequent cleanings, for me, are basically always at least 10ms.

 Mileage varies wildly but as long as you're not spawning a new instance of URL Cleaner for each URL it should be fast enough.

+Also startup time varies wildly.
+My laptop takes 5-6ms to start it but every other computer I've tested takes 10ms.
+Really not sure why because the other computers are massively faster.

+##### Parallelization

-There is (currently still experimental) support for multithreading.
+There is (currently still experimental) support for parallelization.

-In its default configuration, it's able to do 10k of the above amazon URL in 51 milliseconds on the same laptop, an almost 2x speedup on a computer with only 2 cores.
-On a i5-8500 (6) @ 4.100GHz, times can get as low as 17 milliseconds.
-If anyone wants to test this on 32+ cores I would be quite interested in the result.
-Additionally, spawning more threads than you have cores can be helpful in netowrk latency bound jobs, AKA redirects.
-What exactly the limits and side effects of that is is likely website-dependent.
-Also its effects on caching are yet to be figured out.
+On the same laptop as the above benchmarks, the default settings make 10k of the amazon URL go from 95ms to 51ms.
+On my desktop with an Intel i5-8500 (6) @ 4.100GHz, that benchmark gets around 17ms and one *hundred* thousand of the URL takes about 138ms.
+On my friend's dekstop with an AMD Ryzen 9 7950X3D (32) @ 5.759GHz, doing the same 100k amazon URL benchmark takes about (TODO: REBENCH).

+Network requests and interacting with the cache have effects on performance that I haven't yet properly looked into.

+Please note that at this time parallelization has no effects on the library's API.
+It's not obvious how I would design it so I'm waiting for inspiration to strike.

+Also please note that compiling with parallelization then setting the thread count to 1 gives worse performance than not compiling with parallelization.
+Through very basic testing, 2 threads seems to be about the same as not compiling with parallelization.

 #### Credits